All Products

 Number of firewall instances

-The number of regions that can be protected.
+The number of protectable regions.
 Each protected region corresponds to one Internet firewall instance.

 The maximum supported peak bandwidth is 10 Gbps.
-If you need a higher specification, contact your business manager or architect.
-For more information about billing, see Pay-as-you-go.
+To request a higher specification, contact your account manager or architect.
+For more information about billing, see Pay-as-you-go 2.0.

 Protected Internet Traffic

 The peak of the total Internet traffic processed by the firewall.
-The billable bandwidth is the sum of the inbound and outbound Internet traffic bandwidth.
+The billing is based on the sum of inbound and outbound Internet traffic bandwidth.

 Billing Method 1.0